luismartinezs/studio-ghibli-books/README.md

 This project uses react, redux, react-redux and [fortawesome modules](https://fontawesome.com/how-to-use/on-the-web/using-with/react).

-If you want to play around with it, clone it into a new repo:
+If you want to play around with it, clone it locally into a new repo:

 ```
 git clone https://github.com/luismartinezs/studio-ghibli-books.git